 It’s the first video game ever approved as a prescription treatment for any medical problem.

 Kids are advised to play the game for 25 minutes a day, five days a week.
 After two months of play, two-thirds of parents of kids in the controlled study said they saw a meaningful change in their children’s day-to-day impairments.

 The FDA’s approval of EndeavorRx opens the way for a new wave of so-called digital therapeutics, designed to treat all kinds of problems with cognitive functioning, including depression, the cognitive side effects of multiple sclerosis, and even Covid-19 brain fog.

-Akili is busy telling the world about EndeavorRx and working to get more doctors to prescribe the game for kids with ADHD and more insurance companies to pay for it.
+Akili is busy telling the world about EndeavorRx and working to get more doctors to prescribe games to help ADHD for kids and more insurance companies to pay for it.
 And here today to tell us about all of that is Akili’s co-founder and CEO Eddie Martucci.

 Harry Glorikian: Eddie, welcome to the show.

 Eddie Martucci: Thanks, Harry.

 Harry Glorikian: So I’m dying to get into the company and all the things you guys are doing.
 But, like, before we jump into the company, I’d love our audience to get to know you a little bit.
 Right, because you’re a long time health entrepreneur.
 You got your PhD at Yale in the departments of pharmacology and molecular biophysics and biochemistry, where you studied structure based drug design.
 But how did your personal path lead you from molecular biology, which is near and dear to my heart, to video games to help ADHD and treat cognitive impairment?
 I mean, that that’s not exactly the Venn diagram I would see that somebody would just put together.